JoaoDEVWHADS/TTMediaBot/README.md

 - Preview changes before applying
 - Updates all bot `config.json` files

+> [!WARNING]
+> **Important:** This feature is designed for bots on the **same server**.
+If you have bots connected to multiple different TeamTalk servers, you'll need to update them manually.
+Using this feature will configure all bots with the same server settings.

 **2.10.
 Return to Main Menu**

 #### 3. Uninstall Everything